archietram/nguyenktram.github.io/_posts/2025-05-14-The-Jell-O-of-Your-Eye.md

 tags: [Dr. Tram's Dissertation Work on the Vitreous]
 ---

-## The Jell-O of Your Eye: How Your Vitreous Ages (It's Not What You Think!)
+## The Jell-O of Your Eye: How Your Vitreous Ages

 Featured paper: [**Rheological Properties and Age-Related Changes of the Human Vitreous Humor**](https://doi.org/10.3389/fbioe.2018.00199)